 - Instant WordPress - Developing and testing WordPress websites can be very time consuming if you are using a distant web server as a development machine.
 The time that FTPing up and down small changes to PHP files and CSS tweaks can be enormous.
 But there are other reasons why using a local WordPress development environment also makes sense.
-Instant WordPress was originally developed for a class in blogging and WordPress development and the classroom did not have great internet access and as a result, not everyone could use the net as once.
+Instant WordPress was originally developed for a class in blogging and WordPress development and the classroom did not have great internet access and as a result, not everyone could use the net at once.
 It was decided to see if were possible to get WordPress into a simple enough form so that even a beginner could use it, without taking up huge amounts of time in class configuring Apache and PHP.
 After a few rough versions, the free Instant WordPress was created to use as a local WordPress installation.
 The class did not have to worry about being slowed down by an FTP client and they knew that they could not break anything as the website they were working on could only be seen by them!
 The best thing was that they could copy their classroom work by creating a portable version on a memory stick for demonstrating their work elsewhere.
+When their site was completed, it could be uploaded to the internet using File Transfer Protocol software such as Filezilla.
 To download and install Instant WordPress ....more-->